 What Is a Long-Term Savings Account?

-Long-term savings accounts are designed to hold money you don't expect to need to spend in the near future.
-They're different from short-term savings accounts or checking accounts that you might use to set aside money for bills, an upcoming vacation, wedding, or other one-time expense.
+Long-term savings accounts are designed to hold the money you don't expect to need to spend in the near future.
+They're different from short-term savings or checking accounts that you might use to set aside money for bills, an upcoming vacation, wedding, or other one-time expenses.
 You can have a long-term savings account at a bank, credit union, or other financial institution.
 Some may charge monthly account fees, have withdrawal limits or penalties, and other rules to follow.

-Before you start building long-term savings, it's important to make sure you have short-term cash available in an emergency fund first.
+Before you start building your long-term savings, it's essential to make sure you have short-term cash available in an emergency fund first.
 Financial experts recommend keeping three to six months' worth of expenses in emergency savings.

 These accounts can be used to further specific financial goals.
 For example, you may open a long-term savings account to get a head start on college planning while your kids are young.
 Or you may want to build long-term cash savings in a retirement account as part of a strategy to retire early.